 What is the difference between a panic attack vs anxiety attack?
 While the terms panic attack and anxiety attack are commonly used interchangeably, both have unique characteristics and symptoms.
 Panic attacks produce extreme feelings of anxiety and typically have a sudden onset.
 In fact, panic attacks occur without exposure to triggers, which makes their seemingly random occurrence problematic.

 Not knowing if you will experience a panic attack and worrying about having one can significantly worsen your anxiety.
 Another difference between panic attacks vs anxiety attacks is that anxiety attacks not only have a gradual onset, but they can last for weeks, or even months.
 Panic attacks, although they produce more intense symptoms, are short-term.

 These minute differences are very important during treatment.
 While anxiety attack treatment utilizes techniques like identifying triggers and developing coping strategies when exposed to triggers, panic attacks require different management techniques.
 Both can be treated with a combination of evidence-based and holistic treatments, such as therapy, medications and relaxation techniques.
-Potentially, you might find CBD Oil to be very therapeutic in your bid to overcome anxiety and the attacks the condition induces.
-Get more info on why this could be useful to you online.

 When wondering what the difference between a panic attack vs anxiety attack is, it is important to remember both require treatment.
 Pearl of the Sea Retreat, a premier anxiety treatment center in St. Augustine, FL. has the experience, understanding, and compassion you need to begin recovery.
 Call us today at 833.357.3275 to find out more about our programs.